-Community Development is a vital part of our work.
-Nepal is a country with many people living in remote areas.
+Remote communities are at the heart of our work.
+Nepal is a country with many people living in isolated areas, often more than a day’s walk to the nearest road.
 We are committed to work with those who are hardest to reach and where hardly any other organisation is helping.
-Our teams help build strong and independent communities where everyone, particularly those living with a disability, can flourish and thrive.
+Our partners help build strong and independent communities where everyone, particularly those living with a disability, can flourish and thrive.

 INF has been working with some of Nepal’s poorest communities for over 65 years.
-We live among, and serve people on the margins of society.
+We serve people on the margins of society.

 Living alongside people helps to develop trust, build relationships, and get an understanding of what life is really like in the community.